AgoraIO-Community/agora-convoai-dify-plugin/convoai/README.md

 - **APP**
     The Dify App to turn into voice assistant, choose one from your agent library.
 - **Agora App ID**
     The Agora App ID to use for RTC service.
 Get it from [Agora Console](https://console.agora.io/).
+Note to enable the Agora Conversational AI service in the Agora Console.
 - **Agora RESTful Customer ID**
     The Agora RESTful Customer ID to use for RTC service.
 Get it from [Agora Console](https://console.agora.io/).
 - **Agora RESTful Customer Secret**